-- Medicare is a health insurance option available to individuals 65 and older and those with certain disabilities.
+- Medicare is a health insurance option available to individuals age 65 and older and those with certain health conditions or disabilities.

 - Original Medicare (parts A and B) cover most of your hospital and medical needs.

-- Other parts of Medicare (C, D, and Medigap) are private insurance plans that offer additional benefits and services.
+- Other parts of Medicare (Part C, Part D, and Medigap) are private insurance plans that offer additional benefits and services.

 - Monthly and yearly Medicare costs include premiums, deductibles, copayments, and coinsurance.

-Medicare is a government-funded health insurance option that is available to Americans who are 65 and older and those with certain disabilities.
+Medicare is a government-funded health insurance option that is available to Americans who are age 65 and older and those with certain chronic health conditions and disabilities.
 There are many different options for Medicare coverage, so it’s important to understand what type of coverage each plan can offer you.

 In this article, we will explore everything there is to know about the Medicare basics, from coverage, to costs, to enrollment, and more.

-Medicare is a government-funded program that provides health insurance to Americans who are 65 and older.
-Some individuals who are younger than 65 and have chronic health conditions may also be eligible for Medicare coverage.
+Medicare is a government-funded program that provides health insurance to Americans who are age 65 and older.
+Some individuals who are younger than age 65 and have chronic health conditions or disabilities may also be eligible for Medicare coverage.

 Medicare Part A

-Medicare Part A, also known as hospital insurance, covers things like hospital inpatient stays, home health care, skilled nursing facility care, and hospice care.
-There is a deductible to meet and coinsurance fees with this plan.
+Medicare Part A, also known as hospital insurance, covers services you receive when you’ve been admitted to a hospital or other inpatient healthcare facility.
+There is a deductible to meet and coinsurance fees.
 You may also have to pay a premium for Part A coverage, depending on your income level.

 Medicare Part B

-Medicare Part B, also known as medical insurance, covers preventative, diagnostic, and treatment services related to your health conditions.
-There is an annual deductible and a monthly premium to cover for this plan, as well as some coinsurance costs.
+Medicare Part B, also known as medical insurance, covers outpatient preventative, diagnostic, and treatment services related to your health conditions.
+There is an annual deductible and a monthly premium to cover, as well as some coinsurance costs.

 Together, Medicare parts A and B are known as “original Medicare.”